SRodi/JenkinsInstance/slave_esx/README.md

 # requirements:

-	- Vagrantfile needs to be updated with guest machine IP addresses
+	1. Vagrantfile needs to be updated with guest machine IP addresses (if using vagrant to create VMs)

-	- add IPs to agent-nodes field in inventory/hosts inventory file
+	2. agent-nodes IPs to be added in inventory/hosts file

-	- make sure master-node puclic key is correctly stored in file /master_public_key/master_node_key
+	3. correct master-node puclic key must be stored in master_public_key/master_node_key